Another deadly school shooting spree [With Comment By John]

 — Mike Rawlings (@Mike_Rawlings) May 18, 2018

 What, exactly, does he want Congress to do?
 Confiscate all shotguns and revolvers?
+And pressure cookers?
 I honestly have no idea.
 There must be a special place in Hell for politicians who try to take advantage of human suffering when they have absolutely nothing constructive to offer.